- July 28, 2018

 - Generation could also include a mix of two power sources either renewable or non-renewable thereby making it a hybrid system.
 In addition, the generation phase includes inverters and energy storage systems (batteries) amongst other necessary things.

-- Distribution phase is simply about how power generated gets to the end-user through grid lines, smart meters, household wiring etc.
+- The distribution phase is simply about how power generated gets to the end-user through grid lines, smart meters, household wiring etc.

 ALSO READ: How does solar mini-grid work?